leontrolski/call-to-arms/README.md

 > Please, post your clickbait bullshit somewhere else.

-Etc.
+etc.

-Really, what I'd like to do is to test my conjecture
+### Really, what I'd like to do is to test my conjecture

-> `all OO code can be refactored into equivalent non-OO code that's as easy or more easy to understand`
+> **All OO code can be refactored into equivalent non-OO code that's as easy or more easy to understand**

 To acheive that, I'm issuing: